111vkg1/111vkg1.github.io/README.md

   My current main project is called "AnvilForm."
 It's a sandbox game that tells a long-term adventure story.
 I plan to add many features to the project and will soon release the open source code.
-*You can learn more about the project and its latest release [here](https//:github.com/111vkg1/AnvilForm).*
+*You can learn more about the project and its latest release in AnvilForm repository.*

 ## Other projects
   I'm constantly expanding my programming knowledge.
 I work most often with C++ and SDL2/SDL3, but I'm also learning Kotlin for Android Studio and Java.
-*You can view all my published projects and their code [here](https//:github.com/111vkg1/).*
+*You can view all my published projects and their code on my main github page.*